cgarryZA/DocChat-Local/README.md

-📘 Manuals RAG (CPU-only, local)
+📘 Manuals RAG (CPU-only, Local)

-Ask questions about your manuals.
-Everything runs on your machine:
+Ask questions about your manuals — everything runs on your machine:

 CPU models via Ollama